 As you might guess from the name, an envelope-controlled filter makes use of the Envelope Follower to sweep the filter cutoff frequency.
 This might lead you to think that you simply need to turn up the ENV FOLLOW slider to get the desired result.
 However if you do, you'll find the results aren't particularly satisfactory.
-Much more pleasing results are obtained when you set an envelope shape using the AD or ADSR envelopes, allowing that to be the main driver of the filter cutoff, and then add a subtle amount of Envelope Follower to give some dynamic control.
+Much more pleasing results are obtained when you set an envelope shape using the AD or ADSR envelopes, allowing that to be the main driver of the filter cutoff, and then add a subtle amount of Envelope Follower to give some dynamic control, or even direct the Envelope Follower to the ADSR depth slider via a Flexi Controller.